hackforla/peopledepot/CONTRIBUTING.md

 ### 2.3 Build and run using Docker locally

+1. Make sure the Docker service is running

+    === "Docker (Engine)"
+        ```bash
+        sudo systemctl status docker
+        ```

+        It will show `Active: active (running)` if it's running.

+    === "Docker Desktop"
         1. Start Docker Desktop
         1. Run `docker container ls` to verify Docker Desktop is running.
 If it is not running you will get the message: `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`

 1. Create an .env.docker file from .env.docker-example

     ```bash
-    cp .env.docker-example .env.docker
+    cp ./app/.env.docker-example ./app/.env.docker
     ```

 1. Build and run the project via the script (this includes running `docker-compose up`)